clarkbains/1405_Practice_Problems/Docs/Problem_5.md

 In addition, your code should match the following two criteria

 1. You must use `elif` blocks where applicable
-2. You must seperate the inputs from the outputs.
+2. You must separate the inputs from the outputs.
 Ask for the required inputs in one `if`/`elif` set of block, and print them in another set of `if`/`elif` blocks.
 This will be useful for later.
 Use a variable to keep track of where your program will need to go to print the output.

 ---
 Syntax to know: